 Here are 6 options to grow edible plants indoors:

 Whether on a burger or in guacamole, avocados are a delicious fruit with a ton of nutrients and healthy fats.
 And growing avocados inside is easy.
-As a plant, avocado trees are hearty and fairly easy to care for.
-But to produce fruit, you’ll need to keep a few things in mind.
+Growing avocado plants indoors is a great way to enjoy the delicious fruit of this popular tree all year round.
+While it is not difficult to care for an indoor avocado plant, there are a few things to keep in mind in order to ensure its success.

 First, growing avocados for food is a long-term project.
 While growing your plant from a seedling purchased at a nursery will yield fruit a lot sooner than the “toothpicks-in-the-pit” method, you’re still going to have to care for your tree for three or four years before being able to harvest avocados.